iefserge/estap/README.md

 `t.notThrows(fn [,message])` - assert that function `fn` does not throw an exception.

+`t.after(fn)` - register a function to run after the current test.
+Useful to do a clean up.

 `t.context` - object that is shared between the test and its beforeEach and afterEach hooks.

 Each assertion can have an optional `message` (string).